The Chamber's Camel

 Following the ceremony D3388 was flown south and then across the channel, arriving in France 31st May at No 1 Aeroplane Supply Depot.
 Despite being presented to Australia, the reality was that D3388 would not be reserved for an Australian unit, instead issued to the first squadron requiring a replacement aeroplane.
 It was delivered to 210 Sqn RAF, arriving on 5th June.
 Prior to the formation of the RAF on 1st April, which saw the merger of the flying branches of the army and navy, 210 had been 10 Sqn Royal Naval Air Service.

 Pictured is B7280, another Clayton & Shuttleworth built aeroplane.
 This is one of only eight original Sopwith Camel’s in the world.
-This aircraft served with 210 Sqn and likely flew alongside D3388, note the bomb rack which D3388 was also fitted with.
+This aircraft served with 210 Sqn and flew 16 patrols in company with D3388, several of the squadron pilots flew both machines.
+Note the bomb rack which D3388 was also fitted with.
 The white circle aft of the RAF roundel is the identification symbol of 210 Sqn, D3388 would have had similar squadron markings applied.
 Today B7280 is preserved at the Polish Aviation Museum, Krakow.

-Almost ironically given the purpose of the Imperial Air Fleet, 210 Sqn had a number of Canadian pilots and it was Canadian 2nd Lieut W S Jenkins who was to be D3388’s final pilot.
+Almost ironically given the purpose of the Imperial Air Fleet, 210 Sqn had a number of Canadian pilots and it was Canadian 2nd Lt W Stanley Jenkins who was to be D3388’s principal pilot.

-On 29th July 1918 while on patrol off the Belgian coast Jenkins crashed D3388 in poor visibility 5 miles off the coast in the Ostend area.
-Fortunately he was picked up by a friendly vessel, after a short stay in hospital at Dunkirk he returned to his squadron.
+On 29th July 1918 while on patrol off the Belgian coast Lt Jenkins crashed D3388 in poor visibility 5 miles off the coast in the Ostend area.
+Fortunately he was picked up by a paddle steamer, after a short stay in hospital at Dunkirk he returned to his squadron.
 He would return home to Canada in 1919 with a DFC & Bar, credited with 12 victories.